CCC is an advanced backup and file copying utility for the Mac.

 - Performing mass deployments with CCC is not supported.
 Apple discourages this sort of deployment and offers additional resources here, and there are alternative solutions to consider.

-- We can only support copying versions of macOS that are supported by Apple on your hardware.
+- We can only support configurations of macOS that are supported by Apple on your hardware.
 For example, we cannot help you get Catalina running on a 2008 MacPro.
 Likewise, you cannot restore Mojave onto a 2019 MacBook Pro that shipped with Catalina.
+Hackintosh bootability issues should be pursued through a Hackintosh community forum.
 If Apple doesn't support it, we cannot support it.

 - CCC can copy virtual machine container files, but copying to or from a virtual machine is not supportable.